 High-speed TGV trains link Montpellier Saint-Roch station with Paris Gare de Lyon in around 3h21 more or less hourly through the day.

 TGVs travel at up to 300 km/h (186 mph), with 1st & 2nd class & cafe-bar, power sockets at all seats & free WiFi.
-Many are double-deck TGV Duplex, see the TGV page for photos & travel tips.
+Many are double-deck TGV Duplex, see the TGV page for photos & tips.

 -